Auth Stream Access (ASA)

 represents the balance available for the cardholder to spend.
 This is calculated as the settled amount minus any pending authorizations on the card.

-If no balance is returned, Lithic will return $0 for both attributes.
+If no balance is returned, Lithic will return $0 to the network as a response.

 Enumerations